Karthikram398/Smart_selfie/README.md

 # Smart_selfie

+ I came across this advertisement for Oppo — the phone automatically captures a selfie when the beautiful actress smiles at the camera.
+This seemed like a pretty easy challenge given the wonderful dlib library from Python.

 This project is about smart selfie using python programming.
 It detects a smile on the face and accordingly takes a selfie-and saves it into your drive.
 The full procedure is been described step by step.

 Libraries used in this code are :